 However, when it comes to the 100kg bench press, the kettlebell group had significantly worst results.

 You can use kettlebell swings as your recovery exercise, or even as a rehabilitation tool.

 So during the PT of a knee injury, those two muscles are usually part of a strengthening program (source).

-Here is another example.
-A 21-year old female athlete, a soccer player, was at high risk of injury after having her ACL reconstruction, was following a 6-week kettlebell swing protocol.
+- A 21-year-old female athlete, a soccer player, was at high risk of injury after having her ACL reconstruction and was following a 6-week kettlebell swing protocol.

 It’s pretty remarkable that by doing the kettlebell swings only, she could actually strengthen not just the muscles, but the ligaments too.

-So, in my opinion, if something is good enough for a high-level athlete, then it must be good for the regular people too.
+So, in my opinion, if something is good enough for a high-level athlete, then it must be good for regular people too.

-It is easy to get excited from seeing all that data and jump all-in to the training and forget that our body actually needs to heal itself.
+It is easy to get excited from seeing all that data and jump all into the training and forget that our body actually needs to heal itself.

 Studies show that there will be physiological and mechanical responses regardless of the weight you choose (source).